 Yes, it can.

-In this article, first, we try to understand that why happiness at work has so much power and why this single thing can almost solve all the issues in an organization.
+In this article, first, we try to understand why happiness at work has so much power and why this single thing can solve almost all the issues in an organization.
 Then we will throw light on how you can do the same.
-In the end, we will do a critical analysis of what happiness at work fails to do.
+Ultimately, we will critically analyze what happiness at work fails to do.
 Overall, it’s a comprehensive read on why happiness at work is the prime source of productivity in an organization.

 Let’s dive in.

-Mr A and Mr B worked in an organization for several years.
-Both of them served the company well, earned decent money and did everything they could to make the organization productive and profitable.
+Mr. A and Mr. B worked in an organization for several years.
+Both served the company well, earned decent money, and did everything possible to make the organization productive and profitable.

-Mr A retired from being a manager of the company and Mr B served as a President of the company and after retirement, he is still on the board of directors of the company.
+Mr. A retired from being a manager of the company, and Mr. B served as a President of the company; after retirement, he is still on the company’s board of directors.

-Mr A and Mr B have almost no difference in education, a way of work and both were hardworking individuals.
+Mr. A and Mr. B have almost no difference in education and work; both were hardworking individuals.

 Only one thing – happiness at work!

-Mr A wasn’t happy and even if he did everything, he was not feeling satisfied doing it.
-On the other hand, Mr B did everything with happiness.
+Mr. A wasn’t happy, and even if he did everything, he was not feeling satisfied doing it.
+But, on the other hand, Mr. B did everything with happiness.
 And you can see the result right before your eyes.

 When one isn’t happy, s/he can’t concentrate on the things that matter.
-His/her mind is full of cluttered thoughts, s/he doesn’t use his/her mind well and at the same time s/he doesn’t create any neurons in his/her brain.
+As a result, his/her mind is full of cluttered thoughts, s/he doesn’t use his/her mind well, and at the same time, s/he doesn’t create any neurons in his/her brain.

-Recent research proves that every human creates new neurons every day and this phenomenon is called neurogenesis.
-When human beings are happy then there is no stress and they can concentrate on learning new things, create new systems, improve their work and move faster, do better and work harder.
+Recent research proves that every human creates new neurons every day, and this phenomenon is called neurogenesis.
+When human beings are happy, there is no stress, and they can concentrate on learning new things, creating new systems, improving their work, moving faster, doing better, and working harder.
 Even happy people do not deprive themselves of sleep.
-So every day they create new brain cells when they are happily doing any work.
+So they create new brain cells daily when they happily do any work.

-On the contrary, people who are sad or anxious releases a hormone called cortisol which is toxic for the brain and doesn’t help an individual much.
-S/he tends to make more mistakes and drops his/her ability to think.
+On the contrary, people who are sad or anxious release a hormone called cortisol which is toxic to the brain and doesn’t help an individual much.
+S/he tends to make more mistakes and drops his/her thinking ability.

-From the countless research and studies, it’s being proven again and again that being happy is the ultimate form of a good life.
+Numerous research studies have repeatedly proven that happiness is the ultimate form of a good life.
 Thus it can be said easily that happiness at work is the prime source of productivity and profitability.

 Here’s how it happens.

-Once you make efforts to make your employees realize that happiness at work is of utter importance and take steps to make them happy, then productivity and profitability will be its natural by-product.
+Once you make efforts to make your employees realize that happiness at work is of utmost importance and take steps to make them happy, productivity and profitability will be their natural by-products.

-But there is a big misconception that happiness at work can be obtained by an effort of the employer.
-No. Unfortunately, each one is responsible for his/her own happiness.
-Employers can only pave the path, understand the value of personal lives of employees and help them be happy.
-But employees need to take responsibility for their own happiness.
+But there is a big misconception that happiness at work can be obtained through the employer’s effort.
+No. Unfortunately, each one is responsible for his/her satisfaction.
+Employers can only pave the path, understand the value of employees’ personal lives and help them be happy.
+But employees need to take responsibility for their happiness.

-The publisher of Success Magazine, Darren Hardy talks about it so often.
-If you’re in any collaboration or doing any project together or decide for a life change, you’re 100% responsible for making it happen.
+The publisher of Success Magazine, Darren Hardy, often talks about it.
+If you’re collaborating, doing any project together, or deciding on a life change, you’re 100% responsible for making it happen.

-If you read this now, know that bringing happiness at work is your choice.
-You can enhance your happiness by study, cultivation and teaching of the principles we are going to learn now and as a result, help yourself and your company to become productive and profitable.
+If you read this now, know that bringing happiness to work is your choice.
+You can enhance your happiness by studying, cultivating, and teaching the principles we will learn now, and as a result, help yourself and your company become productive and profitable.

-Recently, the ‘happiest man’ on earth was found out and recognized and the neuroscientists are saying that his mind is always very light and thus he is able to let go of most of the thoughts.
+Recently, the ‘happiest man on earth was found out and recognized, and neuroscientists are saying that his mind is always very light, and thus he can let go of most of his thoughts.

-When he was asked what his secret of being happy is, he said – Instead of doing something for your own self, think about how you can help others and you will be happy.
+When asked what his secret to being happy is, he said – Instead of doing something for yourself, think about how you can help others, and you will be happy.

-The happiest person on earth is a monk but to bring happiness at work you don’t need to become a monk; rather you need to follow certain principles and practice those principles in your daily life.
+The happiest person on earth is a monk, but to bring happiness at work, you don’t need to become a monk; rather, you must follow certain principles and practice those principles in your daily life.